quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/fr/_build/html/_sources/content/chapter3/section2.md

 Alice and Bob can detect Eve's intervention by making public a fraction of the symbols where their bases agree.
-If there are no errors, it is very likely that nobody has tried to eavesdrop their communication, and they can safely employed the remaining bits as a secret key.
-If they see errors, someone is eavesdropping the channel, so they abort.
+If there are no errors, it is very likely that nobody has tried to eavesdrop their communication, and they can safely employ the remaining bits as a secret key.
+If they see errors, someone may be eavesdropping the channel, so they abort.
 Therefore, what BB84 prevents is that an eavesdropper reads the key Alice and Bob are exchanging without being detected.

 It is crucial for the security of the protocol that the channel is authenticated, that is, that Alice and Bob know to communicate to each other, for instance in the process of basis reconciliation.
 If this is not the case, Eve could separately run the protocol with Alice and Bob, establish two different secret keys with them, and hack the a posteriori communication.
-Alice and Bob therefore require to authenticate their channel, which is possible if they initially share a secret key.
-This introduces a form of circularity in the argument, but the main point is that the amount of secret key needed to authenticate the channels can be short.
+Alice and Bob therefore need to authenticate their channel, which is possible if they initially share a secret key.
+This introduces a form of circularity in the argument, but the main point is that the amount of secret key bits needed to authenticate the channels can be small.
 Once this is done and the QKD process has started, new generated key can be used when needed for authentication.

-Operationally, this description of the protocol is far from being complete.
+Operationally, this description of the protocol is far from complete.
 First, we have analyzed a specific intercept and resend attack by Eve in which (i) she intercepts the sent qubits, (ii) measures them, and (iii) prepares a new state for Bob based on the obtained result.
 However the goal is to prove the security of the protocol against any possible attack by Eve.
 Second, from a practical point of view, it is useless to design a